 Archive Product Instructions and Technical Bulletins:

-Q: How do I determine the size I need?
+Q How do I determine the size I need?

-A: Sizing details and measuring instructions are included in our Bodypoint Product Guide.You can also find sizing information and measuring instructions under the "Sizing" tab on each product page.
+A You can find sizing details and measuring instructions in our Bodypoint Product Guide or on the “Sizing” tab located on each product page.

 Q Which end fitting option should I choose?